OpenBuddy/OpenBuddy/README.md

 ## Usage with llama.cpp on CPU/GPU (Recommended)

-The 7B model has been converted to ggml format, making it compatible with llama.cpp. llama.cpp is a pure C++ inference engine for LLaMA models, originally designed for CPU deployment.
+Models have been converted to ggml format, making it compatible with llama.cpp. llama.cpp is a pure C++ inference engine for LLaMA models, originally designed for CPU deployment.

 After recent updates, llama.cpp now supports cuBLAS and OpenCL acceleration, which means you can utilize your AMD/NVIDIA GPU to accelerate inference.

-The model is available at: [Models](models.md), `(5-bit, CPU/GPU, llama.cpp)` is the variant you should download.
+The model is available at: [Models](models.md), `GGML format` is the variant you should download.

 After installing the model and [llama.cpp](https://github.com/ggerganov/llama.cpp), you can run the `chat-llamacpp.bat` or `chat-llamacpp.sh` script to interact with OpenBuddy through the interactive console.